ctuning/ck-tiny-dnn/README.md

 ![](http://cKnowledge.org/images/ai-cloud-resize.png)

-'''''Note that at the moment we are very limited with resources and mainly focus on Caffe crowd-benchmarking and crowd-tuning.'''''.
+_Note that at the moment we are very limited with resources and mainly focus on Caffe crowd-benchmarking and crowd-tuning._

 Prerequisites
 =============